kubernetes/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

       exclusive with the existing node selection fields in the `ResourceSliceSpec` (`NodeName`, `NodeSelector`, and `AllNodes`).
-If the value of this field is `true`, then the node association must be specified on each device. `ResourceSlices` with this field set must be published by a control plance component rather than a driver running on the node, as it prevents the driver from finding all `ResourceSlices` by filtering on `NodeName`.
+If the value of this field is `true`, then the node association must be specified on each device. `ResourceSlices` with this field set must be published by a control plane component rather than a driver running on the node, as it prevents the driver from finding all `ResourceSlices` by filtering on `NodeName`.

-      1. The fields `NodeName`, `NodeSelector`, and `AllNodes` fields mirror the fields on the `ResourceSliceSpec` and are mutually exlusive.
+      1. The fields `NodeName`, `NodeSelector`, and `AllNodes` fields mirror the fields on the `ResourceSliceSpec` and are mutually exclusive.
 Setting `NodeName` means the device is available on a specific node, setting the `NodeSelector` field means the device is available on all nodes matching the selector, while setting the `AllNodes` field to `true` means the